webman-php/webman-manual/resource/doc/en/components/validation.md

 ```

 > [!WARNING]
-> This rule only checks if it passes PHP's `FILTER_VALIDATE_INT`; to enforce numeric types, use it with [numeric](#rule-numeric).
+> This rule only validates whether it passes PHP's `FILTER_VALIDATE_INT`; for strict numeric types, use with [numeric](#rule-numeric).

 <a name="rule-ip"></a>
 #### ip

-The field under validation must be a valid IP address.
+The field must be a valid IP address.

 <a name="rule-ipv4"></a>
 #### ipv4

-The field under validation must be a valid IPv4 address.
+The field must be a valid IPv4 address.

 <a name="rule-ipv6"></a>
 #### ipv6

-The field under validation must be a valid IPv6 address.
+The field must be a valid IPv6 address.

 <a name="rule-json"></a>
 #### json

-The field under validation must be a valid JSON string.
+The field must be a valid JSON string.

 <a name="rule-lt"></a>
 #### lt:_field_

-The field under validation must be less than the given _field_.
-The two fields must be of the same type.
-Strings, numbers, arrays, and files are evaluated using the same rules as [size](#rule-size).
+The field must be less than the given _field_.
+Both fields must have the same type.
+Evaluation for strings, numbers, arrays, and files is the same as [size](#rule-size).

 <a name="rule-lte"></a>
 #### lte:_field_

-The field under validation must be less than or equal to the given _field_.
-The two fields must be of the same type.
-Strings, numbers, arrays, and files are evaluated using the same rules as [size](#rule-size).
+The field must be less than or equal to the given _field_.
+Both fields must have the same type.
+Evaluation for strings, numbers, arrays, and files is the same as [size](#rule-size).

 <a name="rule-lowercase"></a>
 #### lowercase

-The field under validation must be lowercase.
+The field must be lowercase.

 <a name="rule-list"></a>
 #### list

-The field under validation must be a list array.
-The keys in a list array must be consecutive numbers from 0 to `count($array) - 1`.
+The field must be a list array.
+List array keys must be consecutive numbers from 0 to `count($array) - 1`.

 <a name="rule-mac"></a>
 #### mac_address

-The field under validation must be a valid MAC address.
+The field must be a valid MAC address.

 <a name="rule-max"></a>
 #### max:_value_

-The field under validation must be less than or equal to _value_.
-Strings, numbers, arrays, and files are evaluated using the same rules as [size](#rule-size).
+The field must be less than or equal to _value_.
+Evaluation for strings, numbers, arrays, and files is the same as [size](#rule-size).

 <a name="rule-max-digits"></a>
 #### max_digits:_value_

-The field under validation must be an integer with a length not exceeding _value_.
+The field must be an integer with length not exceeding _value_.

 <a name="rule-mimetypes"></a>
 #### mimetypes:_text/plain_,...

-The file's MIME type must be in the list:
+Validates that the file's MIME type is in the list:

 ```php
 Validator::make($data, [